jsummers/deark/readme.md

    "output.zip" or "output.tar".
 -ka, -ka2, -ka3
    When uzing -zip/-tar, "keep" the input filename, and use it as the initial part of the archive output filename.
-A suitable filename extenson like ".zip" will be appended.
+A suitable filename extension like ".zip" will be appended.
 Incompatible with -arcfn.
    -ka: Use only the base filename.
    -ka2: Use the full path, but not as an actual path.